-- 5.1 The new Local Plan is not adopted yet, therefore this Authority Monitoring Report relates to the saved policies in the adopted Borough Local Plan 1999, which sets out the planning policies and proposals for the borough.
+- 5.1 At the time of writing this report, the new Local Plan has been adopted but outside of the monitoring period.
+Therefore, this Authority Monitoring Report relates to the saved policies in the adopted Borough Local Plan 1999, which sets out the planning policies and proposals for the borough.
 Whilst individual policies could be saved, the monitoring indicators could not.
-Notwithstanding this, they are still considered relevant to monitor the effectiveness of the saved policies and therefore will be used for this purpose in this AMR. - 5.2 As the council does not yet have a new adopted Local Plan, there are no new policies for the AMR to review at this time.
-As the Local Plan progresses, future AMRs will consider whether new policies are meeting objectives and enabling targets to be met, whether they are having unintended consequences, and whether they require review. - 5.3 The selection of indicators for this AMR has been informed by the indicators previously referred to as 'Core Output Indicators'.
+Notwithstanding this, they are still considered relevant to monitor the effectiveness of the saved policies and therefore will be used for this purpose in this AMR. - 5.2 As the council did not have a new adopted Local Plan within this monitoring period, there were no new policies for the AMR to review at this time.
+With the adoption of the new Local Plan, future AMRs will consider whether new policies are meeting objectives and enabling targets to be met, whether they are having unintended consequences, and whether they require review. - 5.3 The selection of indicators for this AMR has been informed by the indicators previously referred to as 'Core Output Indicators'.
 Until March 2011, these were the recommended indicators set out in Government guidance.
 These indicators measure quantifiable physical activities that are directly related to, and are a consequence of, the implementation of planning policies and cover topics such as business development, housing and environmental quality.
-Although Core Output Indicators have now been removed by Government, as an interim measure we have continued to report on many of these indicators as they still provide locally specific contextual information which will be useful in formulating Local Plan policies. - 5.4 The development of a monitoring framework is an ongoing process and further indicators and targets will be developed as the work on the production of the Local Plan progresses.
-As the new policies emerge, new ways of measuring their implementation and effects will be devised and added to the monitoring framework to be reported each year in the AMR. - 5.5 Overall, it is clear that monitoring reports should broaden their focus to show overall how the planning function is performing and to reflect on the 'value added' to development by policy, development control, conservation and enforcement activity.
-This includes: - What's happening on the ground? (houses completed, affordability of housing, unemployment data, new jobs created); - Whether the development was right for the place (improvements to the environment resulting from enforcement activity, the outcomes from major projects, planning appeal results); - The quality of development (through design and sustainability standards); - Planning performance (the planning service's budget, how many applications were received and/or approved, customer satisfaction); - User and neighbour experience (surveys to understand the impacts of development on a place);

-- Infrastructure delivery (how funding from legal agreements has been used); - How planning is contributing to strategic priorities. - 5.6 The structure of this report is based around the key themes of economy, housing, environment, community, transport and renewable energy.
-The monitoring for each of these areas is constantly evolving and improved upon during each monitoring year and this will continue to be the case as indicators evolve, and new ones are created, in response to new planning legislation and the council's own monitoring need. - 5.7 The following sections present the monitoring results for the period April 2015-March 2016.
+Although Core Output Indicators have now been removed by Government, as an interim measure we have continued to report on many of these indicators as they still provide locally specific contextual information which will be useful in formulating Local Plan policies. - 5.4 Following the adoption of Local Plan in July 2017, this approach will be reviewed and, in future AMRs, plan policies will be monitored in line with the framework established in the Plan. - 5.5 The AMR assesses how the council's current planning policies are working and monitors the delivery of the council's development plan.
+Overall, it is clear that monitoring reports should broaden their focus to show overall how the planning function is performing and to reflect on the 'value added' to development by policy, development control, conservation and enforcement activity. - 5.6 The structure of this report is based around the key themes of economy, housing, environment, community, transport and renewable energy.
+The monitoring for each of these areas is constantly evolving and improved upon during each monitoring year and this will continue to be the case as indicators evolve, and new ones are created, in response to new planning legislation and the council's own monitoring need. - 5.7 The following sections present the monitoring results for the period April 2016-March 2017.
 Although we are now no longer required to report on the Core Output Indicators, as set out earlier, we continue as an interim measure to report on many of these indicators and also on additional indicators that were removed from the (now withdrawn) official list some time ago.